0ax1/MPI-Checker/examples/Readme.md

 ### Examples

-Remember that only build source files are analyzed.
+Remember that only built source files are analyzed.
 To do a complete analysis you have to do a complete build.
 Clean your analysis target to ensure this.
 All example builds work with a flag `ANALYZE=x` passed to trigger the analysis.
 If there are any bugs found your browser will automatically open showing an